nicklockwood/ShapeScript/docs/src/transforms.md

 sphere // located at 0 0 0
 ```

-Just as the `translate` command moves the origin, the `rotate` command rotates it, and the `scale` command increases or decreases the scale factor.
+Just as the `translate` command moves the origin, the `rotate` command rotates it, and the `scale` command increases or decreases the scale factor for subsequent geometry.
+A scale factor of `0.5 0.5 0.5` will halve the size of all subsequent shapes, as well as halving the offset applied by subsequent `translate` commands.
 These are equivalent:

 ```swift
 cube {